 Analysis and Activations Layer

 The technology that helps businesses collect data to make decisions for their business.

 The need to connect tools and teams

 Be mindful about how a tool can solve your company’s challenges.
 You won’t need a tool for everything.
-The right tech stack will make your business smarter, more streamlined, and ultimately more connected, and most importantly, should make your team more efficient.
+The right tech stack will make your business smarter, more streamlined, and your team more efficient.